Steve Turre

-Stephen Johnson Turre (born September 12, 1948, in Omaha, Nebraska) is an American jazz trombonist and a pioneer of using seashells as instruments, a composer, arranger, and educator at the collegiate-conservatory level.
+Stephen Johnson Turre (born September 12, 1948, in Omaha, Nebraska) is an American jazz trombonist and a pioneer of using seashells as instruments, as well as a composer, arranger, and educator at the collegiate-conservatory level.
 For years, Turre has been active in jazz, rock, and Latin jazz – in live venues, recording studios, television, and cinema production.

 He has recorded over 20 albums as a bandleader, and appeared on many more as a contributor or sideman.
 As a studio musician, Turre is among the most prolific living jazz trombonists in the world.
 He has been a member of the Saturday Night Live Band since 1985.

 Early life

-Turre is one of five children born to James Boles Turre (1921–1997) and Carmen Marie (née Johnson).
+Turre is one of five children born to James Boles Turre (1921–1997) and Carmen Marie (' Johnson).
 His father was of Northern Italian ancestry and his mother was of Mexican ancestry.
-His grandfather Ernest Turre was a founder of the San Francisco 49ers with Tony Morabito.
-His four siblings are Michael James Turre (b.
-1946), Suzanne Turre (born 1952), Michele Anita Turre (born 1953), and Peter Joseph Turre (born 1957).
-Michael and Peter were musicians – saxophone-woodwinds and drums, respectively.
+His grandfather, Ernest Turre, was a founder of the San Francisco 49ers with Tony Morabito.
+His four siblings are Michael James Turre, Suzanne Turre, Michele Anita Turre, and Peter Joseph Turre.
+Michael and Peter were musicians – saxophonist/woodwinds and drummer, respectively.

 Turre was raised in Lafayette, California (San Francisco Bay area).
 He began playing trombone at age ten, during his fourth grade in school.
 In his early teens, he played in a band with his elder brother, Michael.
 Although he entered California State University, Sacramento, on a football scholarship, he studied music theory there for two years before transferring to the University of North Texas College of Music, where he studied from 1968 to 1969 and played in a band led by trumpeter Hannibal Peterson.

 Turre has been a resident of Montclair, New Jersey.